CollinsU99/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>

-This tutorial provides a step-by-step guide to installing osTicket, an open-source help desk ticketing system.
+This lab provides a step-by-step guide to installing osTicket, an open-source help desk ticketing system.
 It includes information on the prerequisites for installation and the installation process itself.

 <h2>Environments and Technologies Used</h2>